ourtilt/fmla-tracker-coding-challenge/README.md

 **Back-end track:** include a minimal front-end (e.g. a static view or API docs).
 Write, document and test your API as if it will be used by other services.

-**Front-end track:** include a minimal back-end, or use the data service directly.
+**Front-end track:** include a minimal back-end, or create fake data that you can pull from easily.
 Focus on making the interface as polished as possible.

 ### Backend